maco-data/metasite_1.0/README.md

 ## What I learned

--   Learned to put code snippets in the using markdown syntax.
+-   Learned to put code snippets in the README file by using markdown syntax.

 -   After having all the files set I tried running `npm run dev` but recieved the following error: